 1. Tell me what you know about our company.

-It also provides a great way to complete to candidate knowledge, talk about the open position, and also sell the position to the candidate so that he is even more excited to join the company.
+It also provides a great way to complete to candidate knowledge, talk further about the open position and try to get some momentum going.

 2. Talk to me about something you taught yourself in the last year.

 “The combination of persistence and curiosity is a very good predictor of employee success in a knowledge economy,”

-4. Why have you decided to pursue software development [or insert computer science, or etc], regardless of your school or occupation?
+4. Why have you decided to pursue software development [or insert computer science, etc], regardless of your school or occupation?

 There are more resources about culture fit hiring if you look around, it’s a hot topic, and it has also been debated quite a lot, some say that culture-based interviews can also lead to diversity issues on the long run.
 One last thing, stay away from tacky questions!